 We would like to thank the Trustees for providing the vision, resources, encouragement, and support necessary to achieve the goals of the District.
-We would also like to extend our gratitude to the District employees who through their hard work and dedication have enabled the District to meet its goals and objectives for 2022.
-The preparation of this document would not have been possible without the support and input from all employees.
+We would also like to extend our gratitude to the District employees who through their hard work and dedication have enabled the District to meet its goals and objectives for 2023.